Kidel/BG3_Artificer/README.md

 https://github.com/users/Kidel/projects/1

 ## Changes from 5e
 Like Larian, we had to make some changes to Artificer due to the nature of the medium.
-There is also the fact that we had to adapt toLarian's pre-existing design choices.
+There is also the fact that we had to adapt to Larian's pre-existing design choices.
 Some of the core functionalities of Artificer are already in the game available to any class, so we had to get creative.

 - Repeating Shot: most of the qualities of this infusion have been included by Larian by default on crossbow and bows (no ammunition expended, no reload action), so we made it as a buff on the crossbow that unlocks a skill to use 2 force type projectiles per attack and changes the damage type to Force.